zhanglipku/Data-Visualization/README.md

 # Digital Visualization

 Welcome!
 This page serves as my working portolio that showcases various visualization/computational techniques while my personal website is under construction.
+You can download the .zip file and find the following projects inside:

 **1. the Analects network** <br>
    I use <ins>interactive and animated social network visualization</ins> to show the drastic change of the Confucian circle, especially the increased reliance on disciples' connection to dukes and nobilities after Confucius died.